The essentials: Only looking for a world-class home inspection AND termite inspection? This is your package.

 Well, this technique allows us to track down, isolate, and reveal those random – and sometimes annoying – peculiarities that require a little more finesse to find because they’re hidden from plain sight.

 You get the idea.
-And there are dozens of scenarios like this.
+And there are dozens of situations like this.

 That’s why it takes lots of experience (and mistakes) to know what could go wrong in order to understand what it takes to coax them out.